Comeback Heat do it again, rally past Celtics for 2-0 lead

 Miami outscored Boston 37-17 in the third quarter, with Adebayo — the defensive hero of Game 1 — outshooting and nearly outscoring the Celtics by himself.
 Boston went 4 for 12 from the floor in the quarter, Adebayo went 7 for 8 on his way to a 15-point period and the Heat led 84-77 when it was over.

+“We pulled apart and we didn’t play well,” Celtics coach Brad Stevens said.
+“And they did a good job.
+We’re not beating this team if we’re not completely connected on both ends of the court.
+So, got to get back to being that, which we’ve been at times.
+But right now, they’re a better team.
+We’re going to have to fight to get back in this series.”

-With that, it was Boston’s turn to rally.
-The Celtics went on a 15-2 run in the fourth, silencing the Heat for nearly seven minutes and going up 94-89 on a 3-pointer by Walker with 4:25 left.
+They showed some fight in the fourth.
+The Celtics went on a 15-2 run, silencing the Heat for nearly seven minutes and going up 94-89 on a 3-pointer by Walker with 4:25 left.

-That only set the stage for another rally: Miami finished the game on a 17-7 run.
+That only set the stage for another Heat rally: Miami finished the game on a 17-7 run.

 “Team effort,” Butler said.